mrquincle/superscripts/twitter/README.md

 The file `twitter.config`, has several fields that can be set.

-A search term for twitter, here %23 is the hash-symbol:
+A search term for twitter:

-    term=%23endomondo
+    term=#endomondo

 Localisation is possible by limiting the search to a location (lat, long) and a certain range: